spaceprincess1997/ExpenseReimbursement/README.md

-# ExpenseReimbursement
+# Expense Reimbursement Application

-This application creates an expense reimbursement system for a company
+This application creates an expense reimbursement system for a company.